hm-lang/core/proposals/README.md

 if SomeCondition
     @lock X = 7 # locks X after assigning it to the value of 7.
-                # For the remainder of this indented block, you can use X but not reassign it
+                # For the remainder of this indented block, you can use X but not reassign it.
-                # you also can't use mutable, i.e., non-const, methods on X.
+                # You also can't use mutable, i.e., non-const, methods on X.
 else
     @lock X # lock X to whatever value it was for this block.
             # You can still use X but not reassign/mutate it.